analytixncs/naviga-analytics-docs/docs/informer/informer-mappings-ad-internet-orders.md

 :::caution

-However, most sites will have GL Overrides, which means that an order line won't be associated with the default Revenue ID (**IN Revenue GL ID**).
+However, most sites will have GL Overrides, which means that an order line may not be associated with the default Revenue ID (**IN Revenue GL ID**).
 This is almost always the case, so never just use the **IN Revenue GL ID**.

 This makes things a bit more tricky, but following the steps below will get you the correct GL.